cogent3/cogent3/doc/app/app_cookbook/load-aligned.rst

 In this example, our process loads the sequences, filters the sequences to keep only the third codon position, and then writes the filtered sequences to a data store.

-.. note:: Apps that are "writers" typically require a data store to write to, learn more about writers :ref:`here! <writers>`
+.. note:: Apps that are "writers" require a data store to write to, learn more about writers :ref:`here! <writers>`

 .. jupyter-execute::
     :raises: